-Glenwood Academy is a 126-year old, nondenominational residential/educational organization located in Glenwood, IL.
-One hundred fifty boys and girls in grades 3-12 live in 12 residences located on a 120-acre campus, 20 miles south of the Chicago Loop.
+Glenwood Academy is a 126-year old, non-denominational residential/educational organization located in Glenwood, IL.
+One hundred fifty boys and girls in grades 3-12 living in 12 residences located on a 120-acre campus, 20 miles south of the Chicago Loop.
 The on-campus school serves students through eighth grade.
 High school students attend Bloom Township High School or Marian Catholic High School.

 Eighty-nine percent of the students come from single-parent homes, with ninety-two percent living at or below the federal poverty income levels.
 Parents who apply are seeking a stable living environment for their children, away from unsafe family and/or community environments.